InfoSecInnovations/concierge/GITHUB_COLLABORATOR_GUIDE.md

 You need sudo/admin privileges on your machine to run the commands

+Make sure to use the exact same version number as the PyPI package otherwise the docker compose file won't be able to pull the relevant version.

-`docker build -t infosecinnovations/concierge:latest .`
+`docker build -t infosecinnovations/concierge:<version_number> .`

-`docker image push infosecinnovations/concierge:latest`
+`docker image push infosecinnovations/concierge:<version_number>`

 ### TODO